banarasi/UCIHARDataset/CodeBook.md

 ### Transformations
   Training and test data merged to create one dataset.
-  Extracts only the measurements on the mean and standard deviation for each measurement.
+  Extracted only the measurements on the mean and standard deviation for each measurement.
   Appropriately labeled the data set with descriptive activity names

 ### The Tidy dataset
   Final Tidy dataset generated with the average of each variable for each activity and each subject.
-  The Tidy dataset save as following file
+  The Tidy dataset saved as following file

 * finalTidyData.txt

 ## Code book
-  Tidy dataset has 35 observation with 68 variables. subject - catageorical non ordinal variable activityName - catageorical non ordinal variable all other variables are Numeric Continous variables
+  Tidy dataset has 35 observation with 68 variables.
+* subject - catageorical non ordinal variable
+* activityName - catageorical non ordinal variable

+all other variables are Numeric Continous variables

+List of features

 * 1 subject
 * 2	activityName